 Sabir is a quantifier indicator (or value metric algorithm) of the social value of commons-based entities which helps to identify the value generated by individuals to the commons and evaluate it through a common denominator.
 The system is a web-of-trust of commons-based entities that regulate the entrance of a non-commons entity (e.g. Skype), which means that the network filters and discriminates players.
 Each entity gets vouchers to distribute amongst the people that contribute to them.
 Vouchers are translated into a common denominator of value and a once a person acquires them, the vouchers can be stored in a personal wallet.
 The usefulness is to exchange vouchers for rewards "in the physical world", for example, a Cheese burger from Mc Donald's or a free license for Adobe Photoshop.
 The authors argue that this system will encourage people to contribute to the commons because of the deals they can get by certain companies, and as opposed to conventional currencies, which can be transferred to one individual to another, Sabir indicator would be associated with the same individual during her whole lifetime.
 The chapter is complemented with formulas and algorithms.

 I believe that the contributions of Maya to Wikipedia (if they are indeed good) do get remunerated in powerful ways: getting comments on her publications, fostering more offline conversations with her ideas, having more visitors to her websites or generating debates or even "likes" in social media.
 Just because they are immaterial rewards does not mean they are not relevant.
-(Part of a digital literacy program is to recognize and appreciate forms of altruism).
+(Part of a digital literacy program is to recognize forms of altruism).
 Maya is a young girl, who by contributing, is showing certain level of confidence of her intelligence and even her gender identity, because is not easy for women to express an opinion (offline or online).
 Therefore, the more debates her contributions spark, the more empowerment is being created in others, the more are we witnessing the potential of the internet, and there is no particular need to measure such empowerment with a metric, where it is about people feeling accepted in a community and open to speak up.

 On the other hand, the Sabir project proposes that vouchers (value) should be owned by one person exclusively.
-This is a bit problematic, since the internet is a big depository of Knowledge commons, which are non-propietary in nature.
+This is problematic, since the internet is a big depository of Knowledge commons, which are non-propietary in nature.
 The concept of ´Commons´ challenges the concentration of power by few, and favour the distribution of access and opportunity.
 If the rewards are owned by individuals, the system will end up contributing to the individualization of benefits and therefore incentivizing rivalry by other contributors.
 What we would need on this respect is to make the system a community-owned infrastructure for collective ownership.

 Continuing with the idea of rewards, the Sabir project encourages Mc Donald's burgers or Adobe licenses as exchange of value.
 This is a sign that the system has been thought as transactional in nature, leaving aside responsibilities at the community level.
 Supporting open source software on one hand, and environmental and working exploitation by McDonalds is not a congruent cause.
 The example of Adobe is also incongruent.
 Creative practitioners cannot rely anymore in closed-source paid software as Adobe suit is.
 It is tremendously unsustainable and it narrows our imagination of what is graphically possible.
 If the incentive for people to write in Wikipedia is to eat in Mc Donald's, then it looks for me that the burger is not encouraging more Wikipedia articles, but perpetuating the manipulation of corporations of all the possible bridges between our offline-online lives.